benpruitt/pi433/README.md

 ## Installation

+The latest Rasbian image should include several of the dependencies, including `RPi-GPIO` and `wiringPi`.
+The wifi on the Pi zero daughterboard is provided by an ESP-12F that the Broadcom chip talks to over an SDIO interface.
+Here are instructions for updating the device tree & recompiling the kernal to support the ESP-12F: https://oshlab.com/esp8266-raspberry-pi-gpio-wifi/

+After following the above instructions just set up wifi as usual by editing `/etc/network/interfaces` and `/etc/wpa_supplicant/wpa_supplicant.conf`.

+Next install the remaining python dependencies.
+I would recommend using `apt-get` rather than `pip` (to avoid compile times) if you don't mind installing in your system site packages directory.

+Finally:

 `sudo python install.py`
 _(admin privileges necessary to install systemd service)_

+## Installation notes

 `pi433` is tested on Raspian under the system Python (2.7.7) / in a virtual env. `pi433` is not installed into the Python site packages